-Monmouth Town Council has a duty to engage effectively with its residents, partners, employees and stakeholders.
+Monmouth Town Council has a duty to engage effectively with its residents, partners, employees and stakeholders to encourage community feedback as well as ensuring that the Town Council are delivering for their community.

 It will do this in a variety of ways, including the use of press releases, the council's website, customer service, marketing material, consultation, the Annual Report, how Councillors interact as ward members and council documents such as agendas and letters.